HINKOKO/shell/init_files_variables_and_expansions/README.md

 Script 14 converts a number from base 10 to 16 script 15 decodes rot13!
 Script 16 prints odd eggs oups odd lines
+Script 17 add two numbers on base #5 stored in Variables, and prints the results in base #8